Danh Sách

 `shippedDate` DATE DEFAULT NULL,

-`status` VARCHAR(15) NOT NULL,
+`status` VARCHAR(15) NOT NULL, -- use ENUM

 `comments` TEXT DEFAULT NULL,